stac-extensions/web-map-links/README.md

 | href:servers    | \[string]            | See [href:servers](#hrefservers) below for details. |
 | wmts:layer      | string\|\[string]    | **REQUIRED**.
 The layers to show on the map by default, either a list of layer names or a single layer name. |
 | wmts:dimensions | Map\<string, string> | Any additional dimension parameters to add to the request as key-value-pairs, usually added as query parameters. |

+If you provide multiple array elements in `wmts:layer` (e.g. `["layerA", "layerB"]`), each should occur in a separate layer in the mapping library so that individual requests for the layers are sent.

 #### href